emf-creaf/medfate/news/index.md

 ## medfate 4.9.0

-- Forest objects can now have a seedling bank
+- Forest objects can now have a seedling bank, snag data and litter data
 - Recruitment from seeds with daily/annual environmental filters
 - Data frame ‘herbData’ can be defined in forest objects for herbaceous cohorts